 Many drivers have, at one point or another, accidentally cut someone off while driving.
 But sometimes, the consequences can be serious.
-If a driver pulls out in front of another and the second driver swerves to avoid a collision, they may crash.
+For example, if a driver pulls out in front of another and the second driver swerves to avoid a collision, they may crash.
 If this happens, what can the driver expect from a legal perspective?

-Even when cutting someone off is completely unintentional, the way car accident damages are handled depends on who was at fault and whether or not the first driver stops.
-Let’s look at what typically happens if one driver cuts off another and it leads to a crash.
+Even when cutting someone off is completely unintentional, car accident damages are handled depending on who was at fault and whether or not the first driver stops.
+Let’s look at what typically happens if one driver cuts off another and leads to a crash.

 Fault in a No-Contact Crash